Apicoectomy Surgery Houston

 People tend to think of the root canals as discreet, round, simplistic systems.
 However, the canal system is usually somewhat flattened in profile and may contain branches or extra canals which are not visible or accessible with traditional techniques.
 Because of this, it may be impossible for anyone to successfully treat that particular tooth with the traditional root canal techniques.
 This is a problem that will not resolve itself or go away without some intervention.
 Oral antibiotics are never a satisfactory, long-term solution either because the source of infection has not been removed.

-What are Oral Surgery Options with a Failing Root Canal?
+What Are Oral Surgery Options with a Failing Root Canal?

 One solution would be to extract the tooth.
 The downside of this is that replacing teeth is extremely expensive, often several times the cost of treating the tooth.
 There is no substitute for a natural tooth.